facebookincubator/velox/velox/docs/develop/cache.rst

 Background
 ----------
-Velox provides transparent file cache (AsyncDataCache) to accelerate table scan through the hot data reuse and prefetch.
-The file cache is integrated with the memory system to achieve dynamic memory sharing between file cache and query memory.
+Velox provides a transparent file cache (AsyncDataCache) to accelerate table scans operators through hot data reuse and prefetch algorithms.
+The file cache is integrated with the memory system to achieve dynamic memory sharing between the file cache and query memory.
 When a query fails to allocate memory, we retry the allocation by shrinking the file cache.
 Therefore, the file cache size is automatically adjusted in response to the query memory usage change.
-See `Memory Management - Velox Documentation <https://facebookincubator.github.io/velox/develop/memory.html>`_  for more information about Velox's file cache.
+See `Memory Management - Velox Documentation <https://facebookincubator.github.io/velox/develop/memory.html>`_
+for more information about Velox's file cache.

 Configuration Properties
 ------------------------